 Garnet is thought to bring peace, prosperity and good health to those who wear it.
 To some, it’s known as the ‘gem of faith’ – as wearers who do good will have good luck from it, but those who commit wrongdoings whilst wearing it will suffer bad fortune.
 The gem also signifies lasting friendship.

 Most garnets are untreated, which means that they can be cleaned by using a soft brush with warm, soapy water.
 However, if your stone has been fracture-filled or mended, you should take extra care when cleaning it.
 Ultrasonic cleaners are also safe for garnets but should be avoided on mended stones.
 Steam cleaning is not recommended.

 Antique garnet jewellery

-Garnet was particularly popular in rings, jewelled headwear and pendants in the Victorian times, as the stone’s deep colour worked well against other popular materials of the time like yellow gold and enamel – as seen in this example of a Victorian garnet ring, also including twelve old cut diamonds.
+Garnet was particularly popular in rings, jewelled headwear and pendants in the Victorian times, as the stone’s deep colour worked well against other popular materials of the time like gold and enamel – as seen in this Art Deco diamond and garnet ring, which features a central diamond flanked by four vibrant garnets.

 Showcasing the multiplicity of garnets, this stunning demantoid garnet ring features a green stone set in an open collet setting on a rose gold and silver band.
 Each of these rings is a perfect example of the versatility and beauty of garnet.